Sh1dowdude/Deceptus/README.md

 # Novus _Deceptus_
 Novus _Deceptus_ is a hacked client for Terraria.
-Original code copyright ReLogic (New code uploaded within the week)
+Original code copyright ReLogic.
+Please not that this cient _will not work_ unless you have bought and played (at least once) Terraria, as this is not a _cracked client_.